 Exercising After Breast Lift Surgery

-Many patients find it difficult to give up their daily run, however it’s incredibly important that you cease any strenuous activity for a period of time after your procedure.
-In order to get the best breast lift results you need to allow you body to heal.
-Exercise and other high intensity activities can cause damage to the surgical site and increase swelling.
+Many patients find it difficult to give up their daily run, however, it’s incredibly important that you cease any strenuous activity for a period of time after your procedure.
+In order to get the best breast lift results, you need to allow your body to heal.
+Exercise and other high-intensity activities can cause damage to the surgical site and increase swelling.

 You and your doctor will put together a plan to help guide you through recovery and back to your daily activities.
 Everyone’s recovery plan is different but typically you should be able to be back to full activity within four to six weeks.

 There are some exercises you may be able to do however almost immediately, for instance, exercise on a stationary bicycle.